rodonile/rsudp-leq/README.md

 - **decibel**: true --> adds live intensity (dB) plot with Leq average
 - **voltage**: true --> shows live voltage counts
-- **scaling**: true --> directly compute velocity using the *scaling_sensitivity* parameter instead of the deconvolution module.
-If this is set to true, the *deconvolve* option is overwritten (no matter if true or false).
+- **scaling**: true --> compute velocity using the *scaling_sensitivity* parameter.
+If disabled the plot shows voltage counts from the AD converter.

 ## alert_leq_IIR:
 This module uses an IIR filter to compute the STA and LTA Leq, hence it doesn't require storing all the samples in the buffer.
 This allows to have longer LTA intervals while running without issue on light hardware (e.g. Raspberry Pi).